razi-rais/homomorphic-encryption/examples/README.md

 ## Prequesites:
-* Docker (NOTE: Install Docker based on your OS.
-For Windows, use Docker for Windows since containers Linux based).
+* Docker (NOTE: Install Docker version based on your OS.
+For Windows, please use Docker for Windows since this sample is leverages Linux Docker containers).

 ## Run
 The docker-compose command will build both client and server containers if they are not already present in docker registry.